List of Maps

 We have worked with a range of partners to prepare and supply maps for the West of England:

-The British Library and National Library Scotland provided 4590 digitised and georectified Ordinance Survey map series to the project, and a small number of missing map sheets were supplied late in the project by the Bodleian Library.
+The British Library and National Library Scotland provided 4590 digitised and georectified Ordnance Survey map series to the project, and a small number of missing map sheets were supplied late in the project by the Bodleian Library.

 Six regional archives Bath Records Office, Gloucestershire Archives, Somerset Archives, Wiltshire & Swindon History Centre, Wells County Council and South Somerset District Council have provided access to historic tithe, enclosure and other maps from their collections, and secured permission from the copyright holders for them to be included in the project.
 Basic conservation care was given to make fragile maps stable enough to move and photograph.
 Making the maps digitally accessible online is also indirectly aiding conservation through reduced need to physically handle the original documents in archives.